 Camp Discovery residential camp has a 1:4 staff-to-camper ratio.

-Camp Discovery is held at True Friends/Courage North, a beautiful 100-acre facility on Lake George near Bemidji, Minn.
-Campers will stay in cabin groups of eight, according to age, gender, and interests.
+Camp Discovery is held at Courage North in Lake George, MN.
+Campers will stay in cabins according to age, gender, and interests.
 Cabins have restrooms and electricity.
 Campers will enjoy their meals in a dining hall or on an outdoor deck.

-Camp activities include swimming, kayaking, canoeing, hiking in Itasca State Park, arts and crafts, nature experiences, recreational games, live action role-playing games, and more.
+Camp activities include swimming, kayaking, canoeing, arts and crafts, nature experiences, recreational games, live action role-playing games, and more.
 Camp Discovery also includes special evening activities.
 Campers participate in small group discussions and activities that focus on special interests and making a connection with others.
-Adults with ASD work as mentors, providing empathetic, positive role modeling throughout the week.

 Camp Discovery Directors